 I totally believe that something should be put on file of a mentally ill person who has a medical condition, adverse effects to certain medications, and a tendency to become aggressive and assaultive to others, it would warn the doctor/psychiatrist of the dangerous behavior and minimize risk to the patient, their family, mental health workers, and the community. ( my son has adverse effects from Haldol).

 He spent close to 2 months in the Bucks County Jail without any mental health treatment, and I was not allowed to visit him, and I called the jail every day to speak with someone in the mental health department and they told me they couldn’t tell me anything, and that he is there and he is safe.
 It caused me great stress not knowing what was going on with my son.
-He was finally released with the agreement that he would stay with his father.
+Fortunately, the room mate did not press charges against my son, and he was released with the agreement that he would stay with his father.
 The jail sent him home while he was still unstable.
 They supplied him with enough Zyprexa for 3 days, Zyprexa!?
 That's all?
 Well, without a Doctor to write his prescription, I made an appointment to have him seen at one of the Mental Health Facilities in Philly but it was a 2-month wait, so I decided to find a psychiatrist who would prescribe him his medicine.
 I wound up paying $250.00 to see someone who prescribed him medication that didn't work.

 While staying with his father, someone from horizon house popped up without any notice that they were coming, and spoke with my son, my son told them they dropped the ball, and he didn’t want to be bothered with them.
 Staying with his father didn’t work out either, he said the neighborhood made him nervous; and paranoia, fear, and anxiety made him feel like he was in danger.
 One night he called the police at 2am to take him to the emergency room, they brought him to Pennsylvania Hospital, he called me, and of course, I left Mount Airy and drove to South Philly to check on my son.
 They didn't keep him, and I took him to get something to eat, he calmed down, and I took him back to his father's.
 He kept going to the hospital seeking help and the hospital's kept him for several days and released him while he was still unstable.
 He went to Pennsylvania Hospital, Friends Hospital, Einstein Crisis Response Center, Penn Presbyterian, Abington Hospital, and Temple/Episcopal Hospital.
 He actually visited these hospitals several times per week.
 He even went to Montgomery County Crisis Center, and they kept telling him they couldn’t serve him because he lived in Philadelphia County.
 During these times I was either taking him to the hospital or going to pick him up from the hospital.